opencomputeproject/SAI/doc/spec.md

 - Pipeline exception trap id: trap id for an exception in the forwarding pipeline, e.g. packets with TTL=1, packets whose size exceeds the interface MTU.
 - User define trap id: application has the ability to extend and define additional control traffic trap id in order to support a new or proprietary control protocol or to define an additional exception in the switch pipeline.
 This capability is achieved by providing the ability to define trap-id via the switch-router pipeline, e.g. ACL, router.

-Application can register to receive a trap_id.
+Application can register to receive a `trap_id`.
 In addition, it can control the action to apply to the trap-id, options are:

 - Forward: forward the trap-id as a regular packet
 - Trap: terminate pipeline and send packet to CPU